Skip to main content

 The seasonal standout of the bunch.

 • The good: Chef Randy Rucker loves fermentation and raw seafood.
-The tasting menu is often lighter and built around pristine proteins like scallops and trout, not heavy sauces.
+The tasting menu is often lighter and built around pristine proteins like scallops and trout rather than heavy sauces.

 • The sourcing: Hyper-local and seasonal.